song0309/asGNN/README.md

 Data preparation
 --------------------------------------------------------------------------------

 The breast cancer tissue data used in this study were obtained from the works [2] and [3].
-We followed the data preproessing in the study [2] to extract convolutional features and applied the model in the study [4] to derive morphological features for each tissue image, and provided the prepocessed data for holdout and external validation under the folders `data/holdout` and `data/external` separately.
+We followed the data preprocessing in the study [2] to extract convolutional features and applied the model in the study [4] to derive morphological features for each tissue image, and provided the prepocessed data for holdout and external validation under the folders `data/holdout` and `data/external` separately.

 Usage
 --------------------------------------------------------------------------------